 The routine, danced to Better When I’m Dancing by Meghan Trainor, had all three judges unanimous in their praise.
 However, it wasn’t enough to save Maisie from her second dance-off.

-The actress managed to beat Caroline Quentin and Johannes Radebe to keep her spot in the competition, but will have to pull out all the stops this week as she and Gorka Quickstep in a bid to make it through to the next live show.
+The actress managed to beat Caroline Quentin and Johannes Radebe to keep her spot in the competition, but had to pull out all the stops in Week Six to make it through to the next live show.

 — BBC Strictly ✨ (@bbcstrictly) September 3, 2020